Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 # DNS Threat Detection using Splunk

-This project demonstrates how DNS logs can be analysed using Splunk SIEM to detect suspicious activity such as domain anomalies, NXDOMAIN patterns, and potential DNS beaconing behaviour.
+This project demonstrates how DNS logs can be analysed using Splunk SIEM to detect suspicious activity such as domain anomalies, NXDOMAIN patterns, and potential beaconing behaviour.

----

-## 🧠 Project Overview

 DNS (Domain Name System) logs provide visibility into how systems resolve domain names.
-Analysing DNS activity allows security analysts to detect abnormal behaviour such as:

-- Communication with suspicious domains
-- Failed DNS resolutions (NXDOMAIN)
-- Unusual query patterns
-- Potential command-and-control (C2) communication

-In this project, raw DNS logs were ingested into Splunk, parsed using regular expressions, and analysed to identify potential threats and anomalous behaviour.
+By ingesting raw logs into Splunk, extracting fields using regex, and applying detection queries, abnormal behaviour such as failed resolutions, unusual query patterns, and potential command-and-control (C2) communication can be identified.

 ---